msx-solis/MSX-BEER/README.md

 # MSX-BEER
 New design files for this MSX HD cartridge.

 MSXmakers version 1.1 on "beer_ide_kicad" and "gerber" folders.

 More info:

-Links for ide-beer202
+Links for ide-beer202:

 Here you have very good instructions (in portuguesse).
 Talk about the problems with some 82c55 versions and how to format with "SD fortater".
-(Full overWrite y size adjustament = on)
+(Full overWrite y size adjustament = on).

 http://basshp.blogspot.com/2014/04/beer-202-ata-ide-review.html